Ashley Judd, Rosanna Arquette and others react to Weinstein verdict - Local News 8

 “I applaud the women who bravely stepped forward to help forever alter the conversation around what they — and all of us — have to put up with.
 Gratified to see some justice being served here.”

-Tarana Burke, an advocate for social justice who founded the #MeToo, issued a statement to CNN after news of the Weinstein verdict.
+Burke, an advocate for social justice who coined #MeToo and founded the organization of the same name, issued a statement to CNN after news of the Weinstein verdict.

 “Harvey Weinstein operated with impunity and without remorse for decades in Hollywood.
 Yet, it still took years, and millions of voices raised, for one man to be held accountable by the justice system,” Burke said in part.